 Computes a preference index for each item in a ranking using Plackett–Luce worth parameters.
 For each item, the function estimates the probability of being ranked at the top or bottom of the sets in which it appears, and calculates a net winning probability as the difference between top and bottom probabilities.

-object (from PlackettLuce) or
+preference_index(object)A rankings object (from PlackettLuce) or

 a matrix that can be coerced to rankings with

-(data.frame subclass) with columns:
+A gosset_df (data.frame subclass) with columns:

 Item identifier (name).